u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 ## "Science" Today

-Scholarly societies began as communities of scientists who found each other, shared their findings, and built on their collective understanding of the world.
-Though early on, scientists would use anagrams when sharing their findings, journals were eventually formed to streamline the dissemination of scientific knowledge.

-As new technologies like the internet emerged, publishers needed to find ways to maintain their relevance.
+Though journals played an important role in opening up science, the publishers behind them needed to maintain their relevance even in the internet age.

 They are, after all, businesses, with a mandate to not just exist, but grow.
 One way to create staying power as a publisher is to:

 - Monetize access to read, or publish content, which you can defend through copyright laws
 - Ensure that people *have to* publish with you by: